As an Amazon Associate we earn from qualifying purchases.

 As the sharpening is done by lateral movement of the sharpener, there is a huge chance that the edges can become uneven.
 The reason is that you are not sharpening the whole edge in one go.
 But for small imperfections, this is a very good way to rectify that.
 That is why this tool is one of the best hand sharpeners and is most suitable when you are giving your machete a slight touch after some heavy uses in the fields.

-This is another traditional way of sharpening your machetes to give a polished edge.
-For this method to work perfectly, you need a whetstone/rock, some water a, d a beacon if you are using an artificial stone.
+The use of whetstone/rock is another traditional way of sharpening your machetes to give a polished edge.
+For this method to work perfectly, you need a whetstone/rock, some water, and a beacon if you are using artificial stone.
 Firstly, soak the whetstone into the water for some time.
 Then you need to move the blade perpendicularly at an angle from the base of the stone to the tip.
 You need to move the blade up and down the stone for some time.

 This process doesn’t require a lot of techniques and is a simple way to get your blade sharper within some minutes.
 There are many whetstones out on the market that can be handy.
-We have an article on the best sharpeners where we have talked elaborately on that.
+We have an article on the best quality sharpeners where we have talked elaborately on that.
 As this process doesn’t require so many tools and techniques, it’s a popular method among the users.
+In survival situations, this can hold the edges of your survival machetes.

 Machete Sharpening Angle